Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 Subject selection is one of the most consequential decisions in homeschool IGCSE planning.
 The wrong choice can leave gaps in university entry requirements that are difficult to fill later.
 The right choice builds a strong foundation for A-Levels, IB Diploma, or university entry.

-Core (non-negotiable for most university pathways): Mathematics (Extended tier for A/A* candidates), English Language.
+Core (non-negotiable for most university pathways): Maths (Extended tier for A/A* candidates), English Language.

 Sciences — choose based on pathway: Triple Science (Biology + Chemistry + Physics) for medicine, engineering and science pathways.
 Double Science (Combined or two separate sciences) for broader humanities or business pathways.
 See our guide on IGCSE subjects for medicine if your child is targeting a medical career.